kepsteen/c0524-code-solutions/node-intro/node-intro-quiz-notes.md

 - What are environment variables and how do you access them in Node.js?

+environment variables are variables that are localized to your environment and are used to store secret information like passwords or API keys

 - What is a REPL?

+a computer environment where users inputs are read and evaluated

 ## Notes